thnee/blotter/content/articles/2019-12-27-counters-postgresql-django.md

 - Less code and less mistakes.
   Triggers are executed automatically by the database regardless of what part of the app is performing an operation.
-- Better reliability/correctness in case of failures.
+- Better reliability and correctness in case of failures.
   It is guaranteed to execute in the same transaction as the operation that triggered it.
 - Better performance.